fluentpython/orablog/idiomatic.rst

     *Tim Peters, legendary Python core developer and author of* The Zen of Python.

+It's very easy to become productive in Python, but to really reap all the benefits of this very expressive language it's worthwhile to become really fluent in it.
+Many of Python's best shortcuts are not special cases but actually leverage powerful abstractions that apply across the board.
+Learning and applying those idioms will make your code shorter, faster and easier to understend by other Pythonistas.

+Iteration is one area of Python that's ripe with interesting idioms.
 Here is a snippet to output a string vertically:

 ::